What is Cognitive Behavioural Therapy?

 - Sexual disorders

-CBT can also be helpful for problems such as stress and anger management, insomnia, relationship problems and break-ups, and low-self esteem.
-It can also help those coping with grief, loss, or a medical illness, including chronic physical symptoms and pain.
+CBT can also be helpful for problems such as stress and anger management, relationship problems and break-ups, and low-self esteem.
+CBT for insomnia is used often, t can also help those coping with grief, loss, or a medical illness, including chronic physical symptoms and pain.

 While cognitive behavioural therapy can be an incredibly helpful tool for people with mental health disorders, it’s also important to note that anyone who wants to improve how they manage and respond to life’s stressors can benefit from CBT.
 You do not need to have a mental health condition that needs addressing to explore this therapy.